-- If you are on medication but still having symptoms, it may not be working or your dosage may need increasing.
+- If you are on medication but still having symptoms, it may not be working or your dosage may not be suitable.
 If the medication is not working for you, discuss with your doctor what other options are available.

 - NEVER stop taking any medication without consulting your doctor first as most require you to reduce the dosage over time to avoid withdrawal side effects.

 - Whilst medication can be effective, remember that side effects can occur that may create symptoms not connected to the diagnosis, they can become addictive or over time ineffective, and certain medications are only meant to be used for a short period of time.

 Note: if you have been hospitalised for a period of time, an Occupational Therapist must assess your practical needs for returning home, and discuss and address them with you before you are discharged.

 Emotional health is just as important as physical health.
 Problems can be due to primary or secondary circumstances.
 Psychotherapy can help with dealing with past emotional trauma such as PTSD, existing emotional health difficulties such as anxiety and stress, and provide support and guidance with how to cope emotionally with life changes due to poor health.
-This can be delivered in several forms e.g. Cognitive Behavioural Therapy (CBT), Mindfulness, Eye Movement Desensitisation and Reprocessing (EMDR) and talking therapy.
+This can be delivered in several forms such as Cognitive Behavioural Therapy (CBT), Mindfulness, Eye Movement Desensitisation and Reprocessing (EMDR) and talking therapy.
 It is advisable that you ask for a Psychotherapist/Psychologist who has an understanding of functional neurological symptoms.

 When a person is diagnosed with a medical condition, it not only affects the person diagnosed but also those close to them.
 A partner or family member may become a carer and other family members may provide physical and emotional support.
 It is important that they are part of the collaborative care team.
 They can help to advocate and support the person diagnosed e.g. at doctor’s appointments and help with medication management.
 It is important they receive support and guidance for themselves also.
 You can read further information on our Carer’s page.